berchj/nmap-bash-script/README.md

 --open - scan open ports

--sC The - option in Nmap is used to enable the default NSE (Nmap Scripting Engine) script scan.

--sV - option in Nmap is used to enable version detection during a port scan.

 -A - option in Nmap is a shortcut for enabling several advanced features in a single command.
 It stands for "Aggressive Scan" and combines various options to provide more comprehensive information about the target system.
 When you use -A, Nmap performs the following actions:

     OS Detection (-O): Nmap attempts to determine the operating system of the target by analyzing various network characteristics, such as TCP/IP stack behavior, responses to specific probes, and other factors.